usman-paklogics/web-technical-interview/README.md

 ```

+## Preferred Technology

+- Tailwind css
+- Atomic design
+- NextJS

 ## Exercise #1

-We will be building a set of components to create a card grid using Tailwind.
-The example we are looking to build is the following:
+We will be building a set of components to create the following example:

 ![Homes list](https://i.ibb.co/9TgxWzM/Screen-Shot-2022-10-21-at-12-37-43-PM.png)